ma-riviere/LT-AoP-22/README.md

 </div>

+> **Note**
-Data and R companion code for **Leroux S., Rodriguez-Duboc A., Arabo A., Basille-Dugay M., Vaudry D., & Burel D., 2022**: *"Intermittent hypoxia in a mouse model of apnea of prematurity leads to a retardation of cerebellar development and long-term functional deficits"*
+> This repository contains the data and R code for **Leroux S., Rodriguez-Duboc A., Arabo A., Basille-Dugay M., Vaudry D., & Burel D., 2022**: <br>
+  *"Intermittent hypoxia in a mouse model of apnea of prematurity leads to a retardation of cerebellar development and long-term functional deficits"*

 ## 📖 Citation:

 - **Paper:** Leroux S, Rodriguez-Duboc A, Arabo A, Basille-Dugay M, Vaudry D, Burel D. Intermittent hypoxia in a mouse model of apnea of prematurity leads to a retardation of cerebellar development and long-term functional deficits.
-Cell & Bioscience.
-2022.
+Cell Biosci.
+2022 Sep 6;12(1):148. https://doi.org/10.1186/s13578-022-00869-5

 - **Code:** Marc-Aurèle Rivière, & Agalic Rodriguez-Duboc.
 (2022). ma-riviere/LT-AoP-22: final release (v2.0).
 Zenodo. https://doi.org/10.5281/zenodo.6480947